 As tempting as it might be to see for yourself just how soft and smooth your hair-free skin might feel after a waxing treatment, resist the temptation and admire the area from afar—at least until it heals.
 Poking, prodding, and feeling the area immediately following a wax will only transfer the bacteria that are on your hands onto your skin, clog your pores, and cause breakouts.
 If smooth, breakout-free skin is what you're after, hands off.

 Apply Baby Powder

-Because moisture can prevent the wax from gripping the hair, a sprinkle of baby powder will absorb excess moisture in the area and ensure that the wax is able to stick to the stubble and remove the hair fully and properly.
+Because moisture can prevent the wax from gripping the hair, a sprinkle of talc-free, corn starch powder will absorb excess moisture in the area and ensure that the wax is able to stick to the stubble and remove the hair fully and properly.
 Not only that, but the powder will also help reduce contact irritation.
 For a talc-, fragrance-, and gluten-free option try Ora's Amazing Herbal Baby Powder Vanilla Amber ($13).

 Quit Exercising—for a Little Bit

 Okay, "quit" is a strong word, but Galvan says it's a good idea to plan your workouts accordingly and schedule them well before or after your waxing appointment.
 Reminder: sweating excessively can make the skin susceptible to breakouts, so go ahead plan that SoulCycle class in advance of a wax treatment.
 Though you might feel fine after a wax and might be itching to get back to the gym, the last thing you want after a fresh wax is to clog your opened pores with sweat from a heavy workout and create irritation from friction mixed with your sweat.

 Avoid Tight Clothing